 Writers get all the fame – book tours, fan clubs, groupies, the works.
 But what is a good writer without a razor-sharp editor – one who isn’t afraid of editing in cold blood; what is a good publication without an editor with a nose for solid content?

 More importantly, what is it exactly that editors do?
-In this forum we go behind the scenes with those who sculpt and curate words for a living.
+In this forum we went behind the scenes with those who sculpt and curate words for a living.

 They make bad writing look good.
 Love them or hate them, these are the real rock stars of the business.